Faxonius shoupi: 5-Year Review

 The most recent 5-year review of the Nashville crayfish was completed in 2017.
-The U.S. Fish and Wildlife Service (USFWS) recommended that the species be downlisted from “endangered” to “threatened”.
+The U.S. Fish and Wildlife Service (USFWS) recommended that the species be downlisted from "endangered" to "threatened".
 The USFWS reported that the species remained high in population numbers over the past 20 years in the Mill Creek area.
 Despite recent metropolitan growth in the Nashville area, including commercial and residential developments, the species has remained stable or has increased in population numbers.
-This stabilization indicates that the species has developed a high “resistance to disturbance,” decreasing the threat that further metropolitan development could present.
+This stabilization indicates that the species has developed a high "resistance to disturbance," decreasing the threat that further metropolitan development could present.
 While the species is expected to continue to experience some level of threat, the Nashville crayfish population is not expected to be as affected.

 Species Status Assessment

 The most recent Species Status Assessment (SSA) was completed in 2018.
 While the Nashville crayfish suffers from inadequate water quality and spills from increasing urbanization and human populations, the species has still been found in stable or increasing numbers in the Mill Creek area since it has been listed under the ESA.
 Like the 5-year review stated, the Nashville Metropolitan area is experiencing population, residential, and commercial growth.
-Additionally, the area has been flooded with stormwater, sediment inputs, and spills of hazardous substances and raw sewage, yet the species’ population numbers have remained relatively stable or have increased.
+Additionally, the area has been flooded with stormwater, sediment inputs, and spills of hazardous substances and raw sewage, yet the species' population numbers have remained relatively stable or have increased.
 The assessment suggests targeting an increase in water quality, however in most scenarios the populations of Nashville crayfish are predicted to survive in the next 40 years.

 Recovery Plan

-The Recovery Plan for the Nashville crayfish has not been updated since February 8th, 1989.
+The Recovery Plan for the Nashville crayfish has not been updated since February 8, 1989.
 On September 26, 1986, when the species was listed as endangered, a critical habitat was not designated.
 This is because the threat of take was believed to increase because of their habitat in the Nashville Metropolitan area.
 The 1989 Recovery Plan reports that the species is threatened by a variety of events resulting from urban development, including the possibility of chemical spill.

+In popular culture

+In 2023 the Nashville crayfish was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
+The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.